-3 attr. astuple can be used to get that behavior in attrs on explicit demand.
+2 attrs.astuple() can be used to get that behavior in attrs on explicit demand.

-2 attrs only adds a single attribute: attrs_attrs for introspection.
+3 attrs only adds a single attribute: attrs_attrs for introspection.
 All helpers are functions in the attr package.
 Since they take the instance as first argument, you can easily attach them to your classes under a name of your own choice.